-Israel’s Netanyahu enters court as corruption trial begins
+Israel’s Netanyahu attacks justice system as trial begins

-Israeli Prime Minister Benjamin Netanyahu on Sunday launched a tirade against the nation’s justice system as he arrived to court for the start of his corruption trial, accusing police and prosecutors of conspiring to “depose” him.
+JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu on Sunday launched a tirade against the nation’s justice system as he arrived to court for the start of his corruption trial, accusing police and prosecutors of conspiring to “depose” him.

 Netanyahu’s comments opened what is sure to be a tumultuous period for Israel as he becomes the country’s first sitting prime minister ever to go on trial.
 Hundreds of protesters calling him the “crime minister” demonstrated outside his official residence, while hundreds of supporters, including leading members of his Likud party, rallied in support of him at the courthouse.